How much do I get back?

 Keep in mind that all plans come with 'limits,' which is the maximum amount we'll pay out for any given claim.
 The questions you answered while buying your Jetty plan helped us estimate the right limits for you so that you’re not 'underinsured' (nor 'overinsured'—think like Goldilocks.
 You should buy not too much, not too little, but just the right amount of insurance to cover what you own).
 It’s a good habit to review your limits from time to time or if your net worth or the value of your possessions changes significantly.
 To do so, visit your Account.

 Who processes my claims?

-At Jetty, there are two main groups involved with handling claims.
-Of course, we're intimately involved in the process, will track your claim from start to finish, and are always available to help, answer questions or even just listen if you need to vent.
+At Jetty, we have a wonderful team of in-house adjusters who are involved with handling claims.
+We will track your claim from start to finish, and are always available to help, answer questions or even just listen if you need to vent.
 Reach out to us early and often at firstname.lastname@example.org if and when the need arises.